Overview of Board on Human-Systems Integration Activities

 .
 Open sessions at these meetings provide board members, sponsoring agency staff, and guests in attendance with opportunities to:

-Engage in formal and regular interagency dialogue with a knowledge body of experts providing an objective and neutral sounding broad;
+- Engage in formal and regular interagency dialogue with a knowledge body of experts providing an objective and neutral sounding board;

 - Receive sustained attention to the existing science base and the accumulation of knowledge and experience with human-systems integration and related disciplines;